General Dynamics F-16 Fighting Falcon variants: F-16XL

 The F-16XL featured a novel 'cranked-arrow' type of delta wing with more than twice the area of the standard F-16 wing.
 Developed under a program originally known as the Supersonic Cruise and Maneuvering Program (SCAMP), the design was intended to offer low drag at high subsonic or supersonic speeds without compromising low-speed maneuverability.
 As a result, the F-16XL was able to cruise efficiently at supersonic speeds without using afterburner, commonly known as supercruise.
 In late 1980, the USAF agreed to provide GD with the third and fifth FSD F-16s for modification into single-seat and twin-seat F-16XL prototypes.
 To accommodate the larger wing, the aircraft was lengthened 56 in (142 cm) by the addition of a 30-inch (76 cm) plug in the forward fuselage and a 26-inch (66 cm) section to the aft fuselage just behind the landing gear bulkhead.
 The rear fuselage was also canted up by three degrees to increase the angle of attack on takeoff and landing.
 The F-16XL could carry twice the payload of the F-16 on 27 hardpoints, and it had a 40% greater range due to an 82% increase in internal fuel carriage.
 The single-seat F-16XL first flew on 3 July 1982, followed by the two-seater on 29 October 1982.
 The F-16XL competed unsuccessfully with the F-15E Strike Eagle in the Enhanced Tactical Fighter (ETF) program; if it had won the competition, the production versions were to have been designated F-16E/F. Following the February 1984 selection announcement, both examples of the F-16XL were placed in flyable storage.

 In late 1988, the two prototypes were taken out of storage and turned over to the National Aeronautics and Space Administration (NASA) for use in a program designed to evaluate aerodynamic concepts for improving laminar airflow over the wing during sustained supersonic flight.
-From 1989 to 1999, both aircraft were used by NASA for several experimental research programs, and in 2007, NASA was considering returning the single-seat F-16XL to operational status for further aeronautical research.The F-16 XL had much better lift and maneuverability than the normal F-16 A/B Block15.
+From 1989 to 1999, both aircraft were used by NASA for several experimental research programs, and in 2007, NASA was considering returning the single-seat F-16XL to operational status for further aeronautical research.
+The F-16 XL had much better lift and maneuverability than the normal F-16 A/B Block15.

+Falcon 21++

+At a Senate executive session 'Air Force Acquisition Plans and Modernization Requirements' held on 22 April 1991, Major General Joseph W. Ralston, USAF Director of Tactical Programs, testified that the Falcon 21++ was supposed to have a new fuselage carrying AIM-120 AMRAAMs inside the fuselage.
+The Falcon 21++ was studied in 1990 as a cheaper alternative to the Advanced Tactical Fighter that became the F-22 Raptor.

+A blurry image of poor resolution shows the Falcon 21++ had a delta wing and twin vertical tails.
+The Falcon 21++ was also supposed to be powered by an ATF engine (P&W F119) and an AESA radar with ATF avionics, plus "as much observable treatment as could be placed on an airplane like that", according to Major General Ralston.